codewithmichael/geniejs/docs/genie.controller.md

 ### controllerOptions

-The `controllerOptions` option accepts a JSON style object containing options to be passed to the controller upon initialization when the module is started.
+The `controllerOptions` option accepts an object containing options to be passed to the controller upon initialization when the module is started.

 If used in conjuntion with `passStartOptionsToController` the provided options are merged with the module's startup options, overriding any startup options in